 Above image shows indicative outline of Somer Valley Enterprise Zone site

 A number of key development sites have recently been designated as an Enterprise Zone by the Government.
 These sites will therefore offer a range of incentives to businesses moving to those sites.
 Find out more about Enterprise Zones.

 The Bath and Somer Valley Enterprise Zone will provide new locations for homes, businesses and leisure activities.
 The Enterprise Zone has the potential to generate significant new investment, providing up to 10,000 new private sector jobs and over 3,000 new homes for the region.

 The Somer Valley Enterprise Zone site is located at Old Mills, a greenfield site extending 13.5 hectares on the western edge of Midsomer Norton.
 It has been allocated in the B&NES Core Strategy and Placemaking Plan for employment uses and once developed could create 1,700 new jobs for local people and 54,000 square metres of commercial space.

 The site has the potential to provide new jobs for residents in the Somer Valley, many of whom out-commute to work.

 The Council is currently undertaking work to bring forward improvements to transport links as well as finding the best way to support the development of the site.
-Detailed site and highway proposals will be consulted upon in 2019.
-Background information about the development and potential benefits will be on display as part of the Council’s Local Plan consultation events between November 2018 and January 2019, these will be for information only.
+Background information about the development and potential benefits were on display as part of the Council’s Local Plan consultation events between November 2018 and January 2019 for information.
 The exhibition boards are also available to view here.